Healthy Travel Tips »

 Kluane National Park and Reserve#11 in Best Places to Hike in North America

-Adventurers who make the trek to Kluane National Park, located in Canada's Yukon Territory, come expecting unforgettable hikes.
-Easy routes yield impressive views of the area's rock glaciers and lakes, while the more difficult trails have hikers traversing alpine passes.
-Keep in mind, Kluane National Park is home to numerous grizzly bears and black bears, so make sure to bring bear spray and read up on bear deterrent tactics.
+Adventurers who make the trek to Kluane National Park and Reserve in the southwest corner of Canada's Yukon are bound to have unforgettable hiking experiences.
+The easiest routes yield impressive views of the area's rock glaciers and lakes, while the more difficult trails have hikers traversing alpine passes.
+Some paths even boast jaw-dropping views of North America's highest peak and largest ice field.
+Keep in mind, grizzly bears call Kluane National Park home, so travelers should pack bear spray and read up on bear deterrent tactics prior to arriving.

 - View 41 PhotosBelongs on List?#12 in Best Places to Hike in North AmericaRead More

 - View 18 PhotosBelongs on List?#13 in Best Places to Hike in North AmericaRead More

 - View 20 PhotosBelongs on List?#14 in Best Places to Hike in North AmericaRead More

 - View 35 PhotosBelongs on List?#15 in Best Places to Hike in North AmericaRead More

 Vote to Add these Destinations to the Rankings